Why Do we Need School Councils ?

 How does School Council work?

 Photographs will be displayed of members on the School Council notice board in the entrance hall.
-Meetings will be held once a week.
+Meetings are held once a week.

 The School Councillor’s Role